 Things to look for when identifying Japanese knotweed:

 By early summer the plants will be fully grown.
-Japanese knotweed has hollow stems with a distinctive purple speckle; stems can reach a maximum height of 3 to 4 metres in a growing season.
-Japanese knotweed grows very close together in dense patches with green heart shaped leaves.
+Japanese knotweed has hollow stems with a distinctive purple speckle and its stems can reach a maximum height of 3 to 4 metres in a growing season.
+Japanese knotweed grows very close together in dense patches with green heart-shaped leaves.

-The invasive root system, combined with strong growth can damage foundations, buildings, roads, paving, retaining walls and architectural sites.
-It can grow up to 40mm per day- that is 1.2m per month!
+The invasive root system, combined with strong growth, can damage foundations, buildings, roads, paving, retaining walls and architectural sites.
+It can grow up to 40mm per day- that is 1.2 metres per month!
 It can grow through concrete and tarmac and it spreads very rapidly.

 The rhizome root system is very knotty and woody in appearance but if snapped it appears orange.
 This photograph shows an example of this.
-The depth of the roots can be up to 2m.
-However the spread is more as it can be as much as 7 metres in any direction from the parent plant.
+The depth of the roots can be up to 2 metres.
+However, the spread is more as it can be as much as 7 metres in any direction from the parent plant.

 Regeneration can occur from a piece of plant as small as 0.7g of root material or a 10mm length of root.
 The rhizome root material can remain dormant for up to 20 years.